pham-tuan-binh/open-ticker/README.md

 4. **Analyze data**: Compiled Data is then analyzed by the user or other modules in **OpenTicker**

 This must be maintained and applied in every version of **OpenTicker**.
 The clear logical flow is what set **OpenTicker** apart from any other trading aid.

+## Project's Vision

+The philosophy and logical flow dictates everything the project represents.
+However, one question remains:

+- **How can we use the project?**

+Currently, the project's interface is statically built and [hosted on this repository]().
+This is only for demo purposes.

+In the future, it will be converted into a micro-service based application with concise services per the logical flow, in which the interface will only be a part of.
+It will be like [**Home Assistant**](https://www.home-assistant.io/) where users self-host their instance with their own expansion and customization.

 # Version 0.0.1 (Pre-Alpha)